ess-dmsc-dram/documents/meeting_notes/January_2017/scanning.md

   - Good testcase might be `ConvertToDiffractionMDWorkspace.v1`

 - Creating a scanning `MatrixWorkspace` and converting it to and `MDWorkspace` might be cheaper than converting individual runs and using `MergeMD`.

+### Scanning of non-detector components

+- Cannot be visualized at the same time (would not make much sense anyway)
+- Put slider in `InstrumentView`?

+### Moving forward with Instrument-2.0 implementation

+- Consider adding things like `ComponentInfo` (as prototyped) to `Beamline`, even if not in immediate use.